-A ring veteran of only six years, with another, added on for her training and development, Kaori Housako initially began to flourish as part of Japan’s Stardom promotion.
-After graduating from Stardom’s Pro-Test, she assumed the ring name of Kairi Hojo and was also affectionately known as the Pirate Princess.
+A ring veteran of only six years.
+With another, added on for her training and development, Kaori Housako initially began to flourish as part of Japan’s Stardom promotion.
+After graduating from Stardom’s Pro-Test, she assumed the ring name of Kairi Hojo.
+She was also affectionately known as the Pirate Princess.
 That name was based on her very competitive boating background, including Olympic participation.
 But for all that, Kairi Hojo accomplished in Stardom, Kairi Sane hopes to outdo that on WWE’s NXT brand.

 She went on to capture the promotion’s top championship, the World of Stardom Championship, by defeating new NXT signee Io Shirai.
 While her title reign wasn’t long, it still reflected her importance to the company.
 In fact, she was named the company’s Most Valuable Player in 2015.
 In all, she held four different championships for Stardom and had nine different title reigns during those six years with the company.
 Her value could not be mistaken.

 Her departure from Stardom for WWE had to be a big loss for the company.
 However, for her, a new company presented a new opportunity.
 She was initially offered a contract in 2017 but was unsure as to whether she would pursue this opportunity.
 Such a move had to mean a great deal of pressure, as she would be following in the footsteps of former WWE NXT women’s champion Asuka.
 But despite that pressure, she made the move, altering her last name to Sane.
 She still brought her Pirate Princess persona to North America, though.